-In Years 7 and 8, pupils will be encouraged to develop their reading through the Accelerated Reader Programme.
+In Years 7 and 8, pupils will be encouraged to develop their reading.
 By Year 9, we expect pupils to be independently choosing their own books from The Howard Library or from another source.

 Relevant to the current lessons OR